MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 8. Buttons, LEDs, and switches are not implemented.
 9. Fasteners may not constrain two parts properly. (this is blocked by Genesis bug.)
 10. (related) fastener insertion hint (next task)
 11. Europlug connector_pos_relative_to_center_male and female are not implemented.
+(DONE, tested.)
 12. connector_pos_relative_to_center_male and female are not used properly.
 Links are most likely gotten by the center of the part (although I think I fixed it?).
-Possibly, may not work at all (untested).
+Possibly, may not work at all (DONE, untested).
 13. Fasteners and electronics rely on MJCF and MJCF does not support links and glb mesh imports.
 WON'T DO: better to use MJCF and just export to obj.
 And calculate fixed frames manually.
+- MJCF caused unexpected problems/bugs.
+It isn't necessary either.
+Deprecate mjcf and use meshes instead.
-14. Simulating my small objects on meter scale is not stable (as indicated by Genesis).
-Need to change settings of Genesis to milimeter including exports.
-(WIP)
+~~14.
+Simulating my small objects on meter scale is not stable (as indicated by Genesis).
+Need to change settings of Genesis to milimeter including exports.~~ (Reverted)
+15. (related but global) get_pos in translation returned NaN (Done, tested.)
+16. Somehow fixed bodies are getting moved...
+OR desired state is not updated during reset, which is less likely.
+17. I'm blocked by Genesis CUDA bug.
+So I need to make a reproducible example, and then get back to fixing fasteners.
+18. does picking up screwdriver actually work? (untested)
+- debug render the buffer prefill steps, will tell.
+19. Fastener functionality must be done:
+- Fasteners are currently not picked up.
+- Fasteners are are incorrectly inserted. (logic is unfinished)
+- Fasteners are not released.
+- Parts are not constrained.
+DONE, untested.
+  - I suspect it's impossible to constrain two parts at the same time with collision detection logic.
+Screw in is happening at one position, the fastener is later snapped into place, released from the screwdriver, and then how is the second part constrained?
+  A solution would be to not remove the fastener from the screwdriver, and remove it only when the ML decides to release it.
+The realistic solution pattern would be then move to one hole -> screw in (snap) -> move to another hole -> screw in too.
+However the attachment should not happen twice.

+  - When fasteners are constrained, the are constrained how they currently are and not in the hole that they should be. (rel 21)
+- (duplicate) build123d joints are, as I understand not used to create relative hole positions.
+20. Hole positions and quats are not translated from initial state in perturb. (necessary for fastener collision detection&alignment)
+21. Hole positions are not recalculated to allow for collision detection and alignment.
+(WIP) ~~22.
+(ML) Fastener pickup/release is not done.~~(duplicate 19a)
+23. Screwdriver grip positions (tool grip and fastener grip) is not updated.

+# Hearbeat 21.07.25: Publish the "Teaching Robots to Repair" paper.

+UNDONE:
+1,3,4,6,7,9,16,(17)

+### Next:
+(18) - test whether a screwdriver works.

+It turns out the fasteners functionality was commented out, and all fastener functionality is actually untested.
+Test and fix it.
+%% Note: if everything BUT step_repairs functionality worked, it is probably there.
+%%wait, but if I tested today and hit it (once?) was it the cause?

 ## More detailed:
 - Persistence of mjcf singletons is not implemented on electronics; not modular on fasteners too.

 ### Other bugs: